simplythebex/SEI56-Project-3/README.md

 ### Frontend
 After creating the Backend we proceeded to each take ownership of a section of the Frontend.
 We created the React App and began working on our own tasks.

-For the Heiss Room I wanted the page to display a newsfeed similar to that of Facebooks:
+For the Heiss Room I wanted the page to display a newsfeed similar to that of Facebook:

 ![Screenshot 2021-08-12 at 12 46 05](https://user-images.githubusercontent.com/73421779/129205809-8059a30c-6423-49bb-80e8-1d3cc18f1e44.png)